VarunVerma7/rust-playground/README.md

 ## Rust Book

-- A small program exemplifying the concepts of the chapter
+- A small program exemplifying the concepts of each chapter

 ## Playground